 - Admission decisions for first-year candidates who apply Regular Decision are typically available on or before April 15.

-- Admission decisions for transfer candidates are typically available on or before the end of May.
+- Admission decisions for transfer candidates are typically available by or before the end of May.

 - Admissions decisions for Combined Plan Program candidates are available in the spring.